Familymoon Trip to Maine, August 2009

 Another little piece of interfamily history is Kristina’s younger sister, also named Andrea, was born in Alexandria back when their father was stationed nearby during his time in the U.S. Army.
 Andrea was named after the City of Alexandria, which was once upon a long time ago part of the original District of Columbia before being retrocessed back to Virginia in 1846.
 Yes, all of these interrelationships were and still are complicated, and life is messy.
 Andrea, Kristina’s New England friend with the same name as her sister, meets us at the airport and we pile in for a long, meandering drive across beautiful summertime Maine.

 BAM!
 Morgan, in a hurry to go find the restroom, runs into the, to her, invisible glass door.
 Her knee cracks the glass into a spider’s web of cracks.
 We are amazed!
 And she is too stunned and baffled to feel much pain.
 She claims she never even saw there was a door, just an open walk-thru.
 The shopkeeper, however, is FREAKING OUT!
-He is an immigrant, a person of color, and is afraid we are going to sue him for damages, so he tells us not to worry about anything.
+He was a citizen new to America, a person of color, and is overtly afraid we are going to sue him for damages, so he tells us not to worry about anything.
 He keeps checking to see if our daughter is OK.
 It’s clear to him America is, unfortunately, a highly litigious country.
+His insurance is supposed to cover this freak accident anyway.
+Right?
 Morgan claims she’s fine, just a little bit sore.
 So we tell him not to worry, just where are the restrooms, please?
-We had stopped to refuel the car with gasoline at a little gas station advertising itself as a donut, ice cream, & soda shop.
+We had stopped to refuel the car with gasoline at his little gas station advertising itself as a donut, ice cream, & soda shop.
 We were all just as startled as Morgan and the shopkeeper were.
-Brought back memories of me crashing thru a glass door as a little boy racing thru the farmhouse back in Virginia and broken glass was scattered everywhere.
+Brought back memories of me crashing thru a glass door as a little boy racing thru the farmhouse back in Virginia and broken glass was scattered everywhere yet without any injuries.
 Morgan’s knee didn’t seem to bother her much on this trip, but it would trouble her from time to time later on in life.
 Saturday the 15th of August 2009.
 We arrived late that evening after leaving Seattle on Friday the 14th.
 One thing for sure: the shopkeeper should congratulate himself on how clean his glass panes are!

 This astonished us all.
 We were grateful no one was seriously injured.